gajosr/gigabyte-z390-aorus-master-hackintosh/README.md

 ##### Not Working (as expected)
 - Built-in WIFI.
-This will very likely never work since it is the new Intel CNVi that macOS doesn't support.
+There is OpenIntelWireless project but didn't checked it yet https://github.com/OpenIntelWireless/itlwm.
 - Onboard Bluetooth.
-I disabled it (HS14) because I have a natively supported Broadcom BCM94360CD WIFI/BT adapter anyways.
+I disabled it (HS14) because I have a natively supported Broadcom BCM94360CD WIFI/BT adapter.
 - DRMs - DRM isn't supported for Safari 14 and Big Sur via WhateverGreen's DRM patches at this moment

 ##### Not Yet Tested